How to Get Published: Author Guidelines for IEEE Computer Society Publications

 - Description: To change a file’s description, click the “i” button and type a new description into the field.

-If, after you submit, you find that you have made an error (e.g. uploaded the wrong file or left a file out), email the publication administrator (see Publications for contacts).
+If, after you submit, you find that you have made an error (such as uploaded the wrong file or left a file out), email the peer review administrator (see Publications for contacts).
 Do not attempt to delete and/or resubmit it in ScholarOne, as this will only produce duplicate entries of the paper.

 The IEEE outlines publication principles including authorship and author responsibilities in Section 8.2.1 of the IEEE Publication Services and Products Board Operations Manual (PDF).
 Items specific, but not limited, to these principles are highlighted here: